christopherreed/ue4-cpptools/README.md

 __UE4 CppTools - Build Project__ : Build project.
 The build configuration matrix can be specified with the *buildConfiguration*, *buildConfigurationTarget*, and *buildPlatform* settings.

 >__NOTE__: This command will only *build* your project; it won't do asset cooking, packaging, or anything else that might be required for your particular build configuration.

-__UE4 CppTools - Hot Reload Project__ : Build project for Unreal Editor HotReload.
-The build configuration can be specified with *buildConfiguration* as *Developement* or *DebugGame*.

 __UE4 CppTools - Open Project With Unreal Editor__ : Open project with Unreal Editor.